ajdumanhug/ssl-gov-ph/README.md

 # ssl-gov-ph
-A repo that compiles the list of subdomains per Government with or without SSL
+A repo that compiles the domains and subdomains with or without SSL

 I used the following tools to check and grade SSL:
 - SSL Checker - https://www.sslshopper.com/ssl-checker.html